middric/drupal-dev-vm/README.md

 You can also install and use PHPMyAdmin (a simple web-based MySQL GUI) by adding the `geerlingguy.phpmyadmin` role to `provisioning/playbook.yml`, and installing the role with `$ ansible-galaxy install geerlingguy.phpmyadmin`.

-## Extra software/utilities

-By default, this VM includes the extras listed in the `config.yml` option `installed_extras`:

-    installed_extras:
-      - mailhog
-      - memcached
-      - phpmyadmin
-      - xdebug
-      - xhprof

-If you don't want or need one or more of these extras, just delete them or comment them from the list.
-This is helpful if you want to reduce PHP memory usage or otherwise conserve system resources.

 ### Using XHProf to Profile Code

 The easiest way to use XHProf to profile your PHP code on a Drupal site is to install the Devel module, then in Devel's configuration, check the 'Enable profiling of all page views and drush requests' checkbox.
 In the settings that appear below, set the following values: